Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 AllowAutomaticStop,
 DampPeerOscillations,
 IdleHoldTime, IdleHoldTimer
-Applicability: the control and funtion channels.

 Group 2: Unconfigured Peers
 Optional Channel Attributes: AcceptConnectionsUnconfiguredPeers
-Applicability: the control and funtion channels

 The TCP procssing is updated to be QUIC processing as the following.
 Group 3: QUIC processing